PRTProject.com - The future of transportation

 CCS (Central Control System)

 While control is shared between the VCS and CCS, the passenger always has the final word due to safety reasons.
-The passenger can always stop the vehicle at the next sidetrack or immediately in the event of an emergency.
+The passenger can always stop the vehicle in the event of an emergency (fire, etc).

 Propulsion

 PRT vehicles are powered by a 3rd electrified rail, running a non-lethal 48V.
-A battery in included in the design, but only for running the non-propulsion systems (computer, door, etc).
+A battery in included in the design, but only for bridging unpowered sections of track and conditioning the power input.

 The vehicles do not have a designated front or back, but instead travel equally well in either direction.

-While conventional trains and lightrail systems rely solely on gravity to keep vehicles on the track, the PRT vehicle is considerably lighter and may require an additional set of guide wheels for safety purposes, similar to that employed on roller coasters.
+While conventional trains and lightrail systems rely solely on gravity to keep vehicles on the track, the PRT vehicle is considerably lighter and requires an additional set of guide wheels for safety purposes, similar to that employed with roller coasters.
 The guide wheels are mounted such that they connect with the inner side of the rails.
-Those displayed in this image are probably more extensive than what would be needed for PRT vehicles.
+Those illustrated here are probably more extensive than what would actually be needed for PRT vehicles.

 Vehicle Specialization